Introduction

 module.exports = reloadify;

 As you might have noticed, if the environment isn't set to 'development' the middleware won't do anything.
+This means we won't have to remove it for production.

 The frontend JS file is pretty simple, it will just listen to the SSE messages and reload the page when needed: